-Where valuations of fixed assets have fallen at the balance sheet date the value of the impairment is first taken from the Revaluation Reserve, if a balance for that individual asset exits, with any remaining impairment being charged to the Income and expenditure account.
+Where valuations of non-current assets have demonstrated a revaluation decrease at the Balance Sheet date, the value of the loss is first taken from the Revaluation Reserve if a balance for that individual asset exists.
+Any remaining loss is then charged to the Comprehensive Income and Expenditure Statement.